vdas01/life-skills-track/tiny-habits.md

 - Make action look ugly or unattractive .
 - Try to increase the friction between you and your bad habits.
 - Reward should be  unstatisfying and delayed

+### Q8) Pick one habit that you would like to do more of?
+What are the steps that you can take to make it make the cue obvious or the habit more attractive or easy and or response satisfying?
+- I would like to develop habit of reading books.
+- For that first i will try to read books on my favourite topic as it will give my brain an instant dopamine to read more books.
+- Also i will try to keep the books infromt of my eyes or places where i can notice them easily.

+### Q9) Pick one habit that you would like to eliminate or do less of?
+What are the steps that you can take to make it make the cue invisible or the process unattractive or hard or the response unsatisfying?
+- I would like to reduce the usage of instagram.
+- Rather than keeping the app at the home screen i have kept it hidden so that it takes more time to access it.
+- I have added password in the app so that process become difficult or unattractive to open it.
+- I have turned off notifictaion of the app to increase the friction between me and the app.